guilhermeCoutinho/ifood-order-history/readme.md

 <a href="https://hub.docker.com/repository/docker/guilhermecoutinho/ifood-order-history"><img alt="Docker Cloud Build Status" src="https://img.shields.io/docker/cloud/build/guilhermecoutinho/ifood-order-history" ></a>
 # Ifood order history exporter
 This program exports ifood's order history to a tabulated format separated by tabs.
-The data looks like this:
+You can [customize which data you want to expot here](https://github.com/guilhermeCoutinho/ifood-order-history/blob/master/utils.go#L21).
+The default behaviour looks like this

 | Date of order  | Establishment name | Price | Orderem items separated by a semi-colon
 | ------------- | ------------- | ------------- | ------------- |